oneils/vimrc/README.md

 20gg - will move cursor to specified line number 20

-Ctrl + O - returns back to the place where cursor was before search
+Ctrl + O - returns back to the place where cursor was before search j$ - move cursor to the end of the next line

 ```